thomas11/simple-journal/README.md

 like notes or TODO items at the end of the file.

 It is very simple, and is supposed to stay that way.
 The format of the journal is fixed.
-It keeps all entries in one file (until the user manually points simple-journal to a new file).
+It keeps all entries in one file, until you point the sj-journal-file variable to a new file.

 Here is an excerpt of a journal produced with simple-journal.
 You can use all of Markdown in your text.
+Titles for entries are optional.

 > ### 2010-01-10
 >
+> #### 18:15
+>
-> - **18:15** - "XML serializations should be hidden away from
+> "XML serializations should be hidden away from
 > human view lest small children accidentally see them and become
->   frightened." - from the paper *Representing disjunction and
+> frightened."---from the paper *Representing disjunction and
 > quantifiers in RDF*, McDermottDou02.pdf.
 >
 >
 > ### 2010-01-17
 >
+> #### 14:45 Wicket & Netbeans
+>
-> - **14:45** - Set up a minimal Wicket application with Netbeans (a
+> Set up a minimal Wicket application with Netbeans (a
 > first for me, version 6.8) and Jetty.
 I want to try out working
 > asynchronously with JSON using Wicket.
 Here are the steps to get the
 > application running, serving up an empty page: [...]

 simple-journal was inspired by a blog post by Federico Mena
-Quintero:
+* Quintero:
 <http://www.gnome.org/~federico/news-2009-10.html#zeitgeist-vision-1>.
 Earlier versions produced the journal format described in that post.
 Thanks, Federico!